bacalhau-project/bacalhau/docs/examples/miscellaneous/Coreset/index.md

 python Coreset/python/coreset.py -f liechtenstein-latest.geojson
 ```

-Building the docker container

-In this step you will create a  `Dockerfile` to create your Docker deployment.
+Now, lets build the Docker container.
+Let's create a  `Dockerfile` to create your Docker deployment.
 The `Dockerfile` is a text document that contains the commands used to assemble the image.

 First, create the `Dockerfile`.